vostersc/training/interview.md

 ## Databases
 - **Tell me about your experience optimizing databases.**
 - When would you choose mongo over sql.
+- How would you go about migrating a database from mongo to sql?
 - **Describe some of the past database setups you've used.
 What were their strengths and weaknesses?**
 - What area of databases are you least comfortable with?
 - Talk to me about normalization, how you'd approach normalizing an unstructured database setup.
+- **Walk me through optimizing a slow SQL query.
+What tools would you use?**

 ## JavaScript
 - **What are three things a bad codebase has?**